alekseigolikov/Bicycle/docs/rest.md

 **NB!** any method that requires change of configuration may return 302 Redirect to master host if request is sent towards slave node.

 # Modules:
+* state - module producing list of all components in json format
 * node - module providing access to Node configuration data
 * image - module for Images manipulation
 * container - module for container manipulation